Emotions run high in a quiet Salina neighborhood following the murder of a 71-year-old woman

 People say they are devastated by the entire incident.

 “Especially when family members are involved.
-It’s just not something you would expect,” Pam Rontti said.
+It’s just not something you would expect,” Rontti said.

-“It’s going to hurt and impact a lot of people even in the neighborhood even if we didn’t know them,” said resident Julie Johnson.
+“It’s going to hurt and impact a lot of people even in the neighborhood even if we didn’t know them,” said Johnson.
 “It’s already impacted us.”

-“This is still a developing story.
-We will be providing more details as we continue to gather information.